 How do I prepare my cat for travel?

-Your cat also needs to be completely up to date on their vaccines – an active rabies vaccine is required to fly, at a minimum.
+Your cat also needs to be completely up to date on their vaccines – an active rabies vaccination certificate is required to fly, at a minimum.
+Many airlines will also require a health certificate.
 If you think your cat might be nervous flying, feel free to consult your vet about giving them a calming aid, like a treat or oil.
 CBD can also work wonders for anxious cats.

 Day of, avoid feeding your cat breakfast to prevent any unwanted accidents while on the road.
-If that’s still something you’re nervous about, purchase a disposable pee pad to place at the foot of your cat’s carrier, just in case.
+If that’s still something you’re nervous about, purchase a disposable pee pad (or use any absorbent material) to place at the foot of your cat’s carrier, just in case.